burczyk/XcodeSwiftSnippets/Readme.md

 Note: Create the folder if the folder doesn't exist already.
 It is created by Xcode when user adds their first cusom snippet.

+##Installation by Alcatraz plugin
+Thanks to [CodeEagle](https://github.com/CodeEagle) and his Alcatraz plugin [SwiftCodeSnippets](https://github.com/CodeEagle/SwiftCodeSnippets) plugin you can import all snippets to Xcode automatically.
+Simply install [Alcatraz](http://alcatraz.io), press `⇧⌘9` search for `SwiftCodeSnippets` and install all of them at once.

 ##Usage
 I named all of snippets using scheme `Swift ...` and set all Completion Shortcuts to `swift-...` so each time you type `swift` in code editor you should see all snippets you can use in that place.